-By the mid-1970s, many civilian consultants were reporting that CCAF standards exceeded the minimum requirements of associate degree programs in civilian community colleges and the Air Force sought degreegranting authority for the college from Congress.
-President Gerald R. Ford signed Public Law 94-361 on 14 July 1976 authorizing the ATC commander to confer the associate of applied science degree.
+By the mid-1970s, many civilian consultants were reporting that CCAF standards exceeded the minimum requirements of associate degree programs in civilian community colleges and the Air Force sought degree-granting authority for the college from Congress.
+President Gerald R. Ford signed Public Law 94-361 on 14 July 1976 authorizing the ATC commander to confer the AAS degree.